-Each student is responsible to know and understand the policies set forth in both the field and clinical rotations policies and procedures booklets.
+Each student is responsible for knowing and understanding the policies set forth in both the field and clinical rotations policies and procedures booklets.
 Field internships will begin at the conclusion of the clinical portion of this program.
 Students are reminded that although they are not reporting to class, they remain the responsibility of this training program.
 As such, all policies and procedures set forth in this program will remain enforceable.
 Field requirements are further outlined in the field internship policies and procedures sections of this text.
-Once the student reaches the required hours and minimum competencies, the student must submit for review.

 Students found to be falsifying documentation in field or clinical rotations will be immediately terminated from the program.
-Students must schedule a meeting with the Program Director after completing Field Rotations.
-This will be the exit interview and will assure that the field documentation is complete.
+Students must be reviewed by the clinical team after completing Field Rotations. to ensure that the field documentation is complete.